-Be aware, though, that Durmitor National Park is better known for its skiing than for its warm-weather sports.
+Be aware that Durmitor National Park is better known for its skiing than its warm-weather sports.
 You won’t be alone here in the winter season.

 To avoid the crowds and extra cost, try summer skiing on the Debeli Namet Glacier, which offers pristine powdery snow all year round.